 This is a non-licensure program focused on young children, birth through age 8.
-Our Early Childhood: Inclusive Ed and Curriculum and Instruction (MS) courses offered by Portland State University offer constructivist and hands-on experiences so field work and a connection to young children in school is essential to completing our program.
+Our MA Early Childhood: Inclusive Education courses offered by Portland State University offer constructivist and hands-on experiences so field work and a connection to young children in school is essential to completing our program.

 Equity, diversity, social justice and Inclusion.
 Graduates leave with a deep understanding of practical strategies, curriculum and culture and are prepared to be leaders in early childhood communities.